BryceRussell/astro-minecraft-theme/README.md

 ## To do

-- Mobile styles
+- Mobile styles 50%
 - Reformat all textures
 - Add icons
-- Add classes for new ui textures
-- Finish docs (20% left)
+- Finish docs (10% left)
 - Polish off everything